 Parking nearest the event is located off of Roanoke and Otey Street to your right.
 There are over 300 parking spaces in the Media Lot and the Squires Parking Lot as seen on the map above.
 There is also parking in surrounding Squires Student Center and around the Virginia Tech Drillfield.
-Parking is open to the public (free) on weekends.
+Parking is open to the public (free) on weekends on the Virginia Tech campus.
+The town of Blacksburg will also offer free meter parking for the event.
 There are two parking garages near the site.
 Both are within walking distance but not immediately adjacent to the site.
-The garages charge for parking.
-Zoom out on the Google map above to see thest locations.
+The Kent Square parking garage charges for parking on weekends.
+Virginia Tech parking, including the parking garages, are free.
+Beware of areas marked "24 Hours" parking.
+These are tow-away zones and are enforced at all times.
+For details go to parking.vt.edu.
+Zoom out on the Google map above to see these locations.
 Additional parking details are linked below:

 October is one of the nicest months to visit the New River Valley.
 Weekends in Blacksburg are fun but very busy, even when there isn't a home football game at Virginia Tech.
 Lodging can be limited and expensive at times.
 We have chosen the fall break weekend for Virginia Tech students.
 This will likely reduce competition for parking and access to campus on Friday, Saturday, and Sunday.

 Onsite Food at Hokie BugFest